-When CIRI mail is returned as undeliverable, the CIRI distributions are held, interest-free, and the shareholder does not qualify to participate in any prize drawings until the address is updated.
+When CIRI mail is returned as undeliverable, payments are held, interest-free, and the shareholder does not qualify to participate in any prize drawings until the address is updated.

-Shareholders should also update their addresses with the United States Postal Service.
-Due to automated mail processing equipment being used by the United States Postal Service, if the address on your CIRI records does not match the address you have on file with the Postal Service, your CIRI mail—including dividends—may not reach you.
+Shareholders should update the address of record with CIRI any time their mailing addresses change, and should also update the address with the United States Postal Service.
+If the address on the CIRI records does not match the address on file with the Postal Service, CIRI mail—including payments—may be returned as undeliverable.

 Online forms and information on changing an address or submitting a mail-forwarding request with the Postal Service are available on the Postal Service website and at your local post office.